JialuJialu/Social-Dynamic-Lab/README.md

 Any lab member can edit the markdown (.md) files in this package!
 We have a purposefully open policy on editing here, so that this works like a wiki rather than a more traditional git repo with a few owners moderating pull requests.

+### Note

+If you copy-paste blocks of unformatted text, we may rollback your commits without warning and ask you to do it again.
+Please use some simple markdown formatting (click the [guide link](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)).

-# How do I use this thing?
+## How do I use git?

 You will need git on your local machine.

-Editing is done in markdown: you can find a [cheatsheet here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Just do a search for "install git on my OS".
+If you have any trouble, ping George, Chris or Tom.

 You can find an [interactive git tutorial](https://try.github.io/levels/1/challenges/1) here.

-## Web editing
+### Web editing

 You can edit in a web browser by navigating to the file you want to edit and clicking the little pencil (top right).
 Be careful!
 This is not useful for long editing sessions.

-## Local editing
+### Local editing

 The preferred way to edit is to *clone* this repository to your local machine, then edit and *push* it back to GitHub.